timob/jnigi/README.md

 ## Status
 * Has been used in Go (many versions since 1.6) executable multi threaded applications on Linux / Windows.
-* Tests for main functions tests are present.
+* Tests for main functions are present.

 ## Changes
 * 2021-12-05 Version 2: New idiomatic API.
 Converter interfaces.
 Add docs.